Toggle menu

 Sites expired from the register and reason

-The following sites have been removed from the register because each has been built out so is no longer considered available:
+The following sites have been end dated in the brownfield register because each has either been completed or is currently under construction so is no longer considered available:

 Sites added to the Brownfield Register and reason

-The following sites have been added to the register as they have planning permission and are therefore considered suitable, available and achievable:
+The following sites have been added to the register as they have planning permission.

 How can I view the Brownfield Register site maps?